Background Image Alternative Text: Woman stares at book

 Kimberly Kelly 2012-Present

-Between 2004 and 2008, the undergraduate certificate was upgraded to a minor and a graduate certificate was established.
-In 2004, the Women’s Studies Program was renamed the Gender Studies Program to better reflect the state of the field and the growing emphasis on a critical gender lens in MSU’s curriculum and programming.
+Between 2004 and 2008, the undergraduate certificate was upgraded to a minor and the program established a graduate certificate.
+In 2004, the Women’s Studies Program was renamed the Gender Studies Program to better reflect the state of the field.

-Today, the Program has nearly 40 faculty affiliates across four colleges and three Emeritus faculty, in addition to the Director and Graduate Program Assistant positions.
-In 2013, Gender Studies hired its first cross-appointed faculty member, Dr. Emily Ryalls (gender studies and communication).
-The profile of the Gender Studies Lecture Series has risen steadily, featuring speakers such as Gloria Steinem, Anita Hill, Alicia Garza, Patricia Hill Collins, Constance McMillen, and Laverne Cox.
-The lecture series has expanded the variety of its offerings and now includes an annual Feminist Film Fest, National Coming Out Day Celebration, faculty pedagogy panels, and its signature event, the Women’s History Month celebration in March of each year.
-Since the early 2010’s the Program has also significantly increased its LGBTQ+-focused programming, recognizing this as a critical need area.
+Today, the Program has more than 20 faculty affiliates across four Colleges in addition to the director, core faculty, and graduate program assistant positions.
+The profile of the Gender Studies Lecture Series has risen steadily, featuring speakers such as Gloria Steinem, Anita Hill, Alicia Garza, Patricia Hill Collins, Constance McMillen, Laverne Cox, and Dorothy Roberts.
+The lecture series has expanded the variety of its offerings and now includes an annual Feminist Film Fest, faculty pedagogy panels, and its signature event, the Women’s History Month celebration in March of each year.
+Since the early 2010s, the Program has also significantly increased its LGBTQIAA+ focused programming, recognizing this as a critical need area.

-This account is drawn from a more complete history covering the 1970’s through 2003, written by founding Director Dr. Ellen Bryant, available here.
-The Gender Studies Program wishes to thank Drs.
+This account is drawn from a more complete history covering the 1970s through 2003, written by founding Director Dr. Ellen Bryant, available here.
+The Gender Studies Program thanks Drs.
 Kimberly Kelly, Lynne Cossman, and Nicole Rader for their assistance in tracing the post-2003 history of the Program.